chmagitt/iothub-private-endpoint/chapters/vpngateway.md

 - Virtual network must be the **same Vnet as IoT Hub Private Endpoint**
 - "Create"

-#Configure the security credentials of the VPN gateway <br>
+#Configure the security credentials of the VPN gateway

 - Address pool can be any network
 - Choose "OpenVPN(SSL)" tunnel type and "AAD" Authentication type
 - Tenant:https://login.microsoftonline.com/<tenant-id>